James Clark (businessman): Professional life

 Clark joined his father's company as a partner in 1856 or 1857, and the company was renamed Archibald Clark and Sons.
 They manufactured clothing and were a wholesaler, at one time employing some 500 staff.
 Clark became the senior partner following his father's death in October 1875.
 He was involved in numerous other companies.
 His investment in the Moanataiari gold mining company made him a rich man.
 Moanataiari is now a suburb of Thames in the Coromandel.

 Together with John Logan Campbell, Gustav von der Heyde, John Shera and others, Clark set up the New Zealand Freight Company in 1872, which amalgamated with the New Zealand Shipping Company the following year.
 All the Auckland shipping owners combined into one company in 1881, the Northern Steam Ship Company, of which Clark was appointed one of the directors.
-The depression in the second half of the 1880s affected this company, but Clark managed to the secure the services of a new managing director in 1888 who could turn the situation around.
+The depression in the second half of the 1880s affected this company, but Clark managed to secure the services of a new managing director in 1888 who could turn the situation around.

 Clark was one of the financial backers of business entrepreneur Thomas Russell, who in 1859 had founded the New Zealand Insurance (NZI).
 The group of businessmen and companies behind Russell became known as the Limited Circle, and they were financing much of the development of Auckland.
 The funds came from the proceeds of the Thames gold rush.
 Members of the Limited Circle founded the Bank of New Zealand in 1861 and Clark was on the board of directors.
 He was president of the Auckland Chamber of Commerce in 1879–1881.

 With Josiah Firth, Clark established the Te Aroha Battery Company, a gold mining company.
 It was one of the many speculative deals which did not go well, and the depression in the second half of the 1880s necessitated a sale, which was done in 1887 incurring a great loss.
 The Thames Valley and Rotorua Railway Company was another such venture; it built parts of the Rotorua and Kinleith branches before its collapse.
 While Archibald Clark and Sons prospered, several other of Clark's businesses failed, and having lost his high standing in society, he took his family back to England in 1889.